eliasu/stegreif_25/content/collections/programme/en/bechange-workshops.md

         content:
           -
             type: text
-            text: "With #bechange, Stegreif approaches the topic of sustainability from a wide variety of perspectives.
+            text: "With bechange, Stegreif approaches the topic of sustainability from a wide variety of perspectives.
 Addressing the UN's 17 Sustainable Development Goals (SDGs), four premiere programmes are developed  that focus on four historical female composers.
 Consisting of works from Wilhelmine "
           -
             type: text
             marks:
               -
-                type: bts_span
+                type: btsSpan
                 attrs:
                   class: text-skin-primary
             text: 'von Bayreuth'